toitware/examples/README.md

 # Examples

-Examples is a repository with Toit examples, which for instance are shown at [console.toit.io](https://console.toit.io/devices/DEVICE_ID/code).
+A repository with Toit examples, which for instance are shown at [console.toit.io](https://console.toit.io/devices/DEVICE_ID/code).

 ## Running the examples